Igniting Curiosity while Achieving Academic Excellence

 The Montessori prepared environment is set up so that children are free to move around the classroom at

 will - working with a friend on the floor, collecting a new activity, preparing their own snack, finding an older child to ask for some help, going to the bathroom - rather than sitting for long periods at one desk.
-In fact, the very nature of the Montessori materials encourage children to move.
+In fact, the very nature of the Montessori materials encourages children to move.
 Dr Montessori observed that purposeful movement enhances learning; her observation has been confirmed in recent studies.